 Question: I would like to sponsor someone.
 How can I do it?
 Can I sponsor more than one person?

 Answer: Yes.
 There are many people who need financial help to be able to attend the retreat.
-You can sponsor someone with a full or half sponsorship at the online Gnostic Store.
+You can sponsor someone with a full or half sponsorship at the Gnostic Store.
 There is no limit as to how many people you can sponsor.
 Thank you for your generosity.

 Question: I have questions that are not on this page.
 Where can I get answers?